gsharma/offheap-buffers/README.md

 Note that this is a WIP project and not yet available for general consumption (meaning please don't look just yet).

-Off-heap Buffers
+Buffers
-1. Ring buffer
+1. On-Heap Ring buffer